amethyst/amethyst/book/src/assets/how_to_define_custom_assets.md

 # How to Define Custom Assets

-This guide explains how to define a new asset type to be used in an Amethyst application.
+This guide explains how to define a new asset type to use in an Amethyst application.
 If you are defining a new asset type that may be useful to others, [please send us a PR!][gh_contributing]

 1. Define the type and handle for your asset.